Wanted...you and your bike! If you are interested in coming to our sessions please email in the first instance

 What do I need to know about parental consent?

 If you are a parent bringing your youngster, you can sign a parental consent form on the day.
 If you are bringing not the parent/guardian for a child your are bringing to a session, you might like to fill one in beforehand (they can be downloaded from the British Cycling website) or go our Policies, Forms & Downloads page.

 Can my child come to a session with friend and their parent/guardian?

 Yes, provided we have a Parental Consent form completed by you for your child.

 I come with my child can I leave them to go off for a bike ride myself (or even to do a sneaky bit of shopping)?

-We encourage parents to remain at the session in order to provide support and encouragement for their child.
+Parents should remain at the session in order to provide support and encouragement for their child.
 It has also been know for the Coaches to enlist parents help in running some of the activities the children are doing!
-However, it ultimately depends on the age of the child:

 What is the normal price?